dar7an/ipl-sentiment-trading/README.md

 - [Sportmonks](https://www.sportmonks.com/) — Ball-by-ball match data
 - [Reddit](https://www.reddit.com) — Fan sentiment via comments

-Thank you to these platforms for their support.
+Thank you to these platforms for their support ❤️

 ---